Academic Progress and Graduation

 To qualify for graduation at the School of Public Health, a degree candidate must have completed the degree requirements within the time frame specified for their degree program, must have no outstanding debt to Boston University, and must submit an Application for Graduation Form.
 Students in all degree programs must have a grade point average (GPA) of 3.0 and above and fulfill the minimum grade requirements as outlined in the SPH Grading Policy.
 Regardless of whether graduation requirements are completed, students will not officially graduate from the University without submitting a graduation application.
 Students must apply by the graduation deadlines posted on the graduation page.

 Boston University holds an All-University Commencement every May.
 University officials announce specific dates for commencement well in advance.
 The School of Public Health confers its degrees at its own convocation ceremony, also in May that coincides with the All-University Commencement.
 A reception for the graduates, faculty, and guests is held following the ceremony.
 September graduates are encouraged to participate in the May ceremony of their choice.
 January graduates may attend the ceremony held in May following their graduation.
-Details regarding the ceremony are mailed to all potential attendees in March.

 SPH Master of Science & Doctoral Programs Graduation Procedures

 There are opportunities for MS and PhD students to graduate in September, January, and May of each year.
 Students must register in the fall and spring, keeping in mind a number of procedures and deadlines.
 This Bulletin page provides students with an overview of these procedures.
 Some programs produce additional materials to guide students.